matallui/artico/apps/docs/reference/artico.md

   // 2 - plus warning logs
   // 3 - plus info logs
   // 4 - plus debug logs
-  debug: LogLevel;
+  debug?: LogLevel;

   // `id` lets you attempt to register with a specific peer ID
   // with the signaling server
-  id: string;
+  id?: string;

-  // You can provide your custom `Signaling` implementation
+  // You can provide your custom `Signaling` implementation signaling?: Signaling;
-  signaling: Signaling;

-  // Configuration to be passed to `RTCPeerConnection`.
+  // Configuration to be passed to `RTCPeerConnection`. rtcConfig?: RTCConfiguration;
-  rtcConfig: RTCConfiguration;
 };

 const defaultOptions: ArticoOptions = {